Ghanaian cedi

 The cedi (/ˈsiːdiː/ SEE-dee; currency sign: GH₵; currency code: GHS) is the unit of currency of Ghana.
 It is the fourth historical and only current legal tender in the Republic of Ghana.
 One Cedi is divided into one hundred Pesewas (Gp).

 After independence in 1957, Ghana separated itself from the British West African pound, which was the currency of the British colonies in the region.
 The new republic's first independent currency was the Ghanaian pound (1958–1965).
 In 1965, Ghana decided to leave the British colonial monetary system and adopt the widely accepted decimal system.
 The African name Cedi (1965–1967) was introduced in place of the old British pound system.
 Ghana's first President Kwame Nkrumah introduced Cedi notes and Pesewa coins in July 1965 to replace the Ghanaian pounds, shillings and pence.
 The Cedi bore the portrait of the President and was equivalent to eight shillings and four pence (8s 4d), i.e. one hundred old pence, so that 1 pesewa was equal to one penny.

 After the February 1966 military coup, the new leaders wanted to remove the face of Nkrumah from the banknotes.
 The "new Cedi" (1967–2007) was worth 1.2 Cedis, which made it equal to half of a pound sterling (or ten shillings sterling) at its introduction.
 Decades of high inflation devalued the new Cedi, so that in 2007 the largest of the "new cedi" banknotes, the 20,000 note, had a value of about US$2.
-The new cedi was gradually phased out in 2007 in favor of the "Ghana Cedi" at an exchange rate of 1:10,000.
+The new cedi was gradually phased out in 2007 in favour of the "Ghana Cedi" at an exchange rate of 1:10,000.
 By removing four digits, the Ghana Cedi became the highest-denominated currency unit issued in Africa.
-It has since lost over 90% of its value.
+It has since lost more than 90% of its value.